omni/tokenbridge-contracts/README.md

 The [GAS_CONSUMPTION](GAS_CONSUMPTION.md) file includes Min, Max, and Avg gas consumption figures for contracts associated with each bridge mode.

 ### Testing environment
-In order to test the bridge scripts working in `ERC20-to-ERC20` mode in testnet like Sokol or Kovan, it is required to deploy an ERC20 token to the Foreign network.
+To test the bridge scripts in ERC20-to-ERC20 mode on a testnet like Sokol or Kovan, you must deploy an ERC20 token to the foreign network.
 This can be done by running the following command:
 ```bash
 cd deploy
 node testenv-deploy.js token
 ```
-or in case of usage of Docker environment
+or with Docker:
 ```bash
 ./deploy.sh token
 ```